srinju/web-analytics-project/README.md

      they can send request to our custom events api endpoint.
 17. Create a route for generating a new api key .
 18. make the grouped page views functionality .
+19. Make the top visit sources functionality
+20. Make the top Visit sources ui
+21. Make the custom event functionality->
+     1.define events schema in prisma
+     2. Make a api endpoint where the user with their own api key will be able to send request to our api endpoint which will store all the custom events in the database.
+22. Make the custom events tab (ui)
+23. Make the settings page for the custom events guide with the api key of the user present in the setitngs . blocks of code for sending the request to our cusotom events api endpoint with the api key , and with a guide.

  # TODO>>
   1. recheck the api/track endpoint (it may throw ERROR)
-  2. Make the top visit sources functionality
-  3. Make the top Visit sources ui
-  4. Make the custom event functionality->
-     1.define events schema in prisma
-     2. Make a api endpoint where the user with their own api key will be able to send request to our api endpoint which will store all the custom events in the database.
-  6. Make the custom events tab (ui)
-  7. Make the settings page for the custom events guide with the api key of the user present in the setitngs . blocks of code for sending the request to our cusotom events api endpoint with the api key , and with a guide.
-  8. Deploy
+  2. Deploy
-  9. Chnage the loacl hosts urls to deployed url after deploying
+  3. Chnage the loacl hosts urls to deployed url after deploying
+  4. fix basic issues before prod

 # MAJOR THING TO DO >